XenitAB/xenitab.github.io/docs/xks/developer-guide/secrets-management.md

               secretProviderClass: foo
 ```

 Additionally, you may want to have your secrets available as environment variables.
-Extending the example above, it would look like this:
+Extending the example above, the secret `bar` is now also available as the environment variable `BAR`:

 ```yaml
 apiVersion: apps/v1